What's the Last Visited field, and how do I use it?

 identify calls to Customer.io through your integration.

-Within Customer.io, you can do this within event triggered campaigns by adding an attribute update action your workflow.
+Within Customer.io, you can do this within event triggered campaigns by adding an Create or update person action your workflow.
 For example, if I wanted “Last Visited” to update whenever a user last signed in and saw my app’s home page, this is how that might be set up:

-The trigger would be an event (signing in, viewing the page, or interacting with a certain interface element on that page, to name a few event examples), and the specific attribute update action looks like this:
+The trigger would be an event (signing in, viewing the page, or interacting with a certain interface element on that page, to name a few event examples), and the specific Create or update person action looks like this: